-CSPs may outsource part of the processing necessary for the functioning of the cloud to subcontractors.
-These sub-contractors may receive personal data from the client of cloud services, and may be located outside the EU.
+CSPs may outsource part of the processing necessary for the functioning of the cloud to sub-contractors.
+These subcontractors may receive personal data from the client of cloud services, and may be located outside the EU.
 They can lawfully process personal data flowing from the EU only when one of the conditions mentioned in the preceding paragraph have been met.